1st federal inmate to die of coronavirus wrote heartbreaking letter to judge

 Albright couldn't be reached for comment.

-Looman didn’t handle Jones’s effort to get relief through the First Step Act, but she kept in touch with him via the federal prison email system.
+Looman didn't handle Jones' effort to get relief through the First Step Act, but she kept in touch with him via the federal prison email system.

-“Happy New Year to you and may this year bring great things your way,” Jones wrote to her this past New Year’s Eve.
+"Happy New Year to you and may this year bring great things your way," Jones wrote to her on New Year's Eve.

-“I’ve just been awaiting to hear something good for a change as far as legal issues go,” Jones wrote. “...But I have not got anymore info to what may be coming forth It’s been a lot of movement around here lately I hope I’m in the making for that kind of release also.”
+"I've just been awaiting to hear something good for a change as far as legal issues go," Jones wrote, adding: "But I have not got anymore info to what may be coming forth It's been a lot of movement around here lately I hope I'm in the making for that kind of release also."

-The following month, Jones and Looman exchanged messages that referenced the coronavirus.
-The deadly illness was sweeping across the U.S. and there were escalating concerns of outbreaks inside detention facilities.
+The following month, Jones and Looman exchanged messages that referred to the coronavirus.
+The deadly illness was sweeping across the U.S., and there were escalating concerns of outbreaks inside detention facilities.

-“I am doing well as fare (sic) as coronavirus goes and staying safe and healthy,” Jones wrote on March 14, five days before he would complain to Oakdale staffers about a persistent cough, according to federal prison officials.
+"I am doing well as fare [sic] as coronavirus goes and staying safe and healthy," Jones wrote March 14, five days before he would complain to Oakdale staffers about a persistent cough, according to federal prison officials.

-He went on to say in his message to Looman that he found out the judge ruled against him, which was news even to Looman, and he revealed why it took him so long to get word: his lawyer had left the public defender's office two months earlier.
+He went on to say in his message to Looman that he had found out the judge ruled against him, which was news even to Looman, and he revealed why it had taken him so long to get word: His lawyer had left the public defender's office two months earlier.

 Looman replied a few days later.